AdityaBaxla/quick-math/README.md

 - [ ] collect the number data and save it in a sql database
 - [ ] make toggles for addn, sub, mult, div

+- [ ] backend endpoint to serve the level of questions for the current user

 ## Features

 - **Addition, Subtraction, Multiplication, and Division**: Practice all fundamental operations.